padosory5/padosory5/README.md

 ### Hi !
 I am the most Fresh Cola in the world
-I'm currently living in South Korea and just playing around with python.
+I'm currently living in South Korea and just playing around with python everyday.

 and I like Elaina :grinning: